meganemichel/nf-tower-docs/content/docs/compute-environments/aws-batch.md

 2. **Tower Launch** allows you to create a compute environment using existing AWS Batch resources.

-If you don't yet have an AWS Batch environment fully set-up, the [Tower Forge](#tower-forge-for-aws-batch) guide is suggested.
-If have been provided with an AWS Batch queue from your account administrator, or if you have setup AWS Batch previously, follow the [Tower Launch](#tower-launch-for-aws-batch) guide.
+If you don't yet have an AWS Batch environment fully set-up, the [Tower Forge](#forge) guide is suggested.
+If you have been provided with an AWS Batch queue from your account administrator, or if you have setup AWS Batch previously, follow the [Tower Launch](#manual) guide.

 ## Forge

 <!-- Add explanation for what is Forge and disclaimer -->
 {{% warning %}}
-Follow these instructions if you do not have not pre-configured an AWS Batch environment.
-This will create resources in your AWS account that you may be charged for by AWS.
+Follow these instructions if you have not pre-configured an AWS Batch environment.
+This will create resources in your AWS account that you may be charged for by Amazon.
 {{% /warning %}}

-Tower Forge automates the configuration of the [AWS Batch](https://aws.amazon.com/batch/) compute environments and queues required for the deployment of Nextflow pipelines.
+Tower Forge automates the configuration of an [AWS Batch](https://aws.amazon.com/batch/) compute environment and queues required for the deployment of Nextflow pipelines.

 ## Forge AWS Resources

 ### IAM User Permissions

 To use the Tower Forge feature, Tower requires an IAM user with the permissions listed in this [policy file](https://github.com/seqeralabs/nf-tower-aws/blob/master/forge/forge-policy.json).
-These permissions are more permissive that are required to only launch a pipeline as Tower will create the AWS resources on your behalf.
+These permissions are more permissive that the ones required to only launch a pipeline as Tower needs to create AWS resources on your behalf.

 The steps below will guide you through the creation a new IAM user for Tower and attach the required policy for the newly created user.